 Don’t start spreading your budget around to 20 different ad mediums.
 That’s 5% of your budget here, 5% there, and so on.
 You think a good “Media Mix” is what you need…but when you sprinkle your budget around so thin, nothing will ever stick or sink in.

 What do you do next?
 I don’t know.
 I wrote a book.
 You could download it for $6.49 (quick, cheap sales pitch).

 Where to put your ads?
 That’s up to you.
 As long as there’s an audience there…then there is potential for ROI.
 But you have to engage your target.
 It can’t be like the national brands that we’re all familiar with.
 I’m assuming your small business doesn’t have the level of top of mind awareness like the big companies who have multi-million-dollar ad budgets.
 Start somewhere with a smaller audience if you have to.
 Win them over first.
 Start on one or two radio stations.
 How about some TV spots in a few popular shows?
+How about getting a digital ad (with a powerful message) in front of 200,000 eyeballs a month?
 You don’t have to reach everyone.
 You start where you can afford to air your ads enough times each week so that people will start to remember you and trust you.
 Maybe you’re already doing something now.
 Do you know if it’s working?
 Maybe some small tweaks can jumpstart some response for you.

 Better yet…I’d rather get a few detailed questions from you about your unique situation.
 I’ve got some time here and there outside of my daytime marketing job (not really, but I’m twitchy and need new challenges every once in a while) …and I kind of just like to help people out.
 Or it least head you down a better path.